CA Pay Stub Lawyer

 How long do I have to file a case?

 The statute of limitations in California on a wage statement violation is one year, which means that a case has to be filed within one year of the violation.
 This means it is important to seek out help as quickly if you suspect that your employer is failing to comply with the law regarding wage statements or pay stubs.

 What should I do if I suspect that my California employer is not providing me with accurate pay stubs?

 If you have been receiving inaccurate wage statements, contact a California Pay Stub Lawyer from Christina Humphrey Law, P.C. to discuss your case.
-With offices in San Diego and Santa Barbara, we handle wage and hour cases throughout California.
+With offices in San Francisco and Santa Barbara, we handle wage and hour cases throughout California.
 All cases are handled on a contingency fee basis, which means that there is no fee unless your case is won in court or settled.
 To set up a free consultation or to speak to a lawyer about your CA pay stub violation case today, call us at (805) 618-2924.